UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_01.md

 Notes:

-In module 3, we used a portion of the basketball dataset to predict a players position using `DecisionTreeClassifier`.
+In module 3, we used a portion of the basketball dataset to predict a player’s position using `DecisionTreeClassifier`.

-Can we use 𝑘-NN classifier for this task?
+Can we use a 𝑘-NN classifier for this task?

-Intuition: To predict whether a particular player is a pointguard (‘G’) or a forward (‘F’) (query point)
+Intuition: To predict whether a particular player is a point guard (‘G’) or a forward (‘F’) (query point)

   - Find the players that are closest to the query point